-Planning a gluten-free vegan dinner is easier than you might think.
-There are many fantastic and simple meals you can make while avoiding wheat, dairy, and eggs.
-From Indian curries to Asian stir-fries, even a chili or casserole, these recipes are perfect for any meal.
+Preparing a meal that accommodates the dietary needs of all your guests can seem like a challenging task.
+But planning a gluten-free vegan dinner is easier than you might think.
+There is a surprisingly large number of fantastic and simple meals you can make while avoiding wheat and animal proteins, including dairy, and eggs.
+From Indian curries to Asian stir-fries—even chili and casserole, these recipes are perfect for any meal.

 01 of 10

 Thai curries are packed with flavor and offer an easy-to-prepare meal that everyone will love.
-The sauce in this red Thai curry recipe is made with store-bought curry paste, fresh basil and cilantro, and coconut milk.
-That is used to flavor the mix of tofu, carrots, peas, and baby corn.
+The sauce in this red Thai curry with tofu recipe is made with store-bought curry paste, fresh basil and cilantro, and coconut milk, which is used to flavor the mix of tofu, carrots, peas, and baby corn.
 Serve it over rice or another gluten-free whole grain such as quinoa or kaniwa and you have a complete meal in one dish!

 02 of 10

-Lentils are great if you're on a budget, they're low in fat and high in fiber, and very versatile.
-They can be used in Indian dhal or curried with coconut, and they're the star of sambar, one of the best-known vegetarian Indian dishes.
-It's a spicy mix of red lentils, mustard seed, green chiles, and so much more.
-Don't let the lengthy ingredient list scare you off.
+Lentils are great if you're on a budget.
+They're low in fat and high in fiber, and very versatile.
+They can be used in Indian dhal or curried with coconut, and they're the star of this red lentil sambar, one of the best-known vegetarian Indian dishes.
+Sambar is a spicy mix of red lentils, mustard seed, green chiles, and much more.
+But don't let the lengthy ingredient list scare you off.
 This one's surprisingly easy to make and absolutely delicious!

 03 of 10

 Aloo gobi is a very popular Indian dish that is naturally vegetarian and gluten-free.
-The recipe features potatoes and cauliflower, which are spiced up in typical Indian fashion to create an amazing dish.
-Serve it alongside some curried chickpeas and palak "paneer" and your gluten-free dinner is complete.
+This recipe features potatoes and cauliflower, which are spiced up in typical Indian fashion to create an amazing dish.
+Serve it alongside some curried chickpeas and palak "paneer," and your gluten-free dinner is complete.

 04 of 10

 Rice can be the basis of a complete gluten-free vegan meal, and it doesn't have to be boring.
-This Asian rice salad recipe is a fabulous example and it relies on leftover brown rice.
-Filled with snow peas, bell pepper, green onions, and carrot, it comes together quickly.
-Serve it hot if you like, but this one is perfect cold.Continue to 5 of 10 below.
+This Asian rice salad recipe, relying on leftover brown rice, is a fabulous example.
+Filled with snow peas, bell pepper, green onions, and carrots, it comes together quickly.
+Serve it hot if you like, but this one is also perfect served cold.Continue to 5 of 10 below.

 05 of 10

-Maybe it's not the most exciting gluten-free vegan dinner idea, but just about everyone likes vegetarian chili.
+While it may not seem like the most exciting gluten-free vegan dinner idea, just about everyone likes this vegetarian black bean and sweet potato chili.
 Made with nothing but beans, sweet potatoes, and spices, this chili recipe is sure to become a new family favorite.
-Better yet, it can be ready in under an hour.
+Better yet, you can prepare it in under an hour.

 06 of 10

 Many Asian noodles are made from rice or gluten-free grains and are completely vegan.
-They can easily become a staple in your pantry so you can whip up great dishes like this vegan pad Thai with rice noodles.
-It's super easy and the key to making it gluten-free is to choose a wheat-free soy sauce substitute like tamari.
+Keep Asian noodles as a staple in your pantry so you can whip up great dishes such as this super-easy vegan pad Thai with rice noodles.
+The key to making it gluten-free is to choose a wheat-free soy sauce substitute, such as tamari.

 07 of 10